Synchronization

 UEFI does not support true multi-threaded operation; in general, all interaction with the Patina DXE Core is expected to take place on a single processor thread.
 UEFI does permit that single thread to have multiple "tasks" executing simultaneously at different "Task Priority Levels1."

 Routines executing at a higher TPL may interrupt routines executing at a lower TPL.
-Both routines may access Patina DXE Core Services, so global state in the Patina DXE Core, such such as the protocol database, event database, dispatcher state, etc. must be protected against simultaneous access.
+Both routines may access Patina DXE Core Services, so global state in the Patina DXE Core, such as the protocol database, event database, dispatcher state, etc. must be protected against data races caused by simultaneous access from event callbacks running at different TPL levels.

 See Event, Timer, and Task Priority Services elsewhere in this book, as well as the UEFI Specification Section 7.1.